Teskedsgubben/MiroSimulint/README.md

     Download the installer for this version from: https://repo.anaconda.com/archive/

-    Run the installer, use the "Just for me" option and select the ADD TO PATH option, even though it is not recommended by the installer
+    Run the installer, using the "Just for me" option.

 3) Install PyChrono:
     Run Anaconda Prompt from the start menu or the Anaconda Navigator page.

-    The pychrono library is built in Python 3.7
-    Check the python version you have by command: python --version

-    If this is Python 3.8.X, you may have to downgrade your Python version first by:
-    conda install python=3.7.4

-    Then, you can run the command:
+    To ensure compatibility, start by typing:

+    conda create -n MiroSim python=3.7 numpy pylint

+    Press ENTER, accept by typing "y".
+When the process finishes, you can install PyChrono by:

-    conda install -c projectchrono pychrono
+    conda install -n MiroSim -c projectchrono pychrono

 4) Install VScode:
     Recommended code editor:
     https://code.visualstudio.com/download

-    For simplicity, mark the "Add to folder context" option
+    For simplicity, mark the option:

+    [ ] Add ”Open with Code” action to Windows Explorer file context menu

+    in the "Select Additional Tasks" step.

 5) Run the program:
     Navigate to the directory where the repo was cloned.